oracle-livelabs/partner-solutions/microprofile-openliberty-workshop/introduction/introduction.md

 # Introduction

-## About this Workshop
+## About this Tutorial

-This workshop demonstrates the use of MicroProfile technologies for developing cloud-native applications with best practices.
+This tutorial demonstrates the use of MicroProfile technologies for developing cloud-native applications with best practices.
 It also covers how to package and then deploy the cloud-natives applications to Kubernetes.

-Estimated Workshop Time: 2 hours
+Estimated tutorial time: 2 hours

 ### Objectives

-In this workshop, you will learn how to:
+In this tutorial, you will learn how to:
 * Use the open source standard MicroProfile technologies to Develop cloud-native applications
 * Build and then deploy the application to Kubernetes